Amneh-momani/reading-notes/class-01.md

  _You need to get to grips wit h the_:
  + **Vocabulary**: The words that computers understand
- + **Syntax**: How you put those words t ogether to create instructions computers can follow
+ + **Syntax**: How you put those words together to create instructions computers can follow

  ## OBJECTS & PROPERTIES:

  ### OBJECTS (THINGS)
   In computer programming, each physical thing in the world can be represented as an object.